golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/using-deposit-payment-scheme.md

       console.log(chalk.magenta('hash:'), transaction.hash, '\n')

       if (
-        // if deposit is closed by our requestor, stop observing parsedMethod.functionName.toLowerCase().includes('close') &&
+        // If the deposit is closed by our requestor, stop observing parsedMethod.functionName.toLowerCase().includes('close') &&
-        transaction.from == spenderAddress
+        transaction.from == requestorAddress
       ) {
         isResolved = true
       }

       if (
-        // if deposit is terminated by our requestor, stop observing parsedMethod.functionName == 'terminateDeposit' &&
+        // If the deposit is terminated by our requestor, stop observing parsedMethod.functionName == 'terminateDeposit' &&
         transaction.from == config.funder.address
       ) {